We are United Voices of the World

 UVW is a members-led, campaigning trade union which supports and empowers the most vulnerable groups of precarious, low-paid and predominantly migrant workers in the UK.

-We were founded in 2014, rapidly gaining media attention and popular support with a series of high-profile victories for workers serving Sotheby's, Harrods, and the London School of Economics (see all our major campaigns).
+We were founded in 2014, rapidly gaining media attention and popular support with a series of high-profile victories for workers serving Sotheby's, Harrods, and the London School of Economics (see Victories at the top of the page).

 Where do our members work?